 OPP provides consumers with the right to obtain an independent review by a panel of clinical experts when health plans consider services to be experimental or investigational.
-In 2020, OPP received 29 eligible external review requests involving services deemed to be experimental or investigational by the insurance companies.
-This is 30% fewer cases than in 2019, but a similar number to the amount received in 2018.
-Diagnostic cancer screenings accounted for 19 of the 29 eligible cases received, and in all but 1 of those cases the ERA upheld the insurer's original decision.
-Other requests included non-standard surgical procedures or treatments.
-Overall, 10 of the experimental/ investigation requests were overturned in favor of the patient and 19 were upheld.
+In 2022, OPP received 50 eligible external review requests involving services deemed to be experimental or investigational by the insurance companies.
+This is an increase from 2021.
+Diagnostic screenings accounted for 26 of the 50 eligible cases received, and outpatient services accounted for 17.
+Other requests included non-standard durable medical equipment and pharmacy treatments.
+Overall, 34 of the experimental/investigation requests were resolved in favor of the patient and 16 were upheld.